Xbox 360 H.264 Conversion Guide

 We can determine which of these profiles we should use for our encoding.
 You can use the Baseline profile for all encodes, it's the fastest and it will be the most compatible.
 Using the Main Profile will improve quality (at the expense of encoding speed, and some compatibility issues).
 Using one of the "High Profile" profiles will further improve quality (and reduce encoding speed), but compatibility might be an issue (we had no playback problems once we disabled "B-Pryamid").
 The main compatibility issue is that High Profile files will not show up in the Zune software, and therefore, not show up on the Xbox 360 for playback - the only way around this at the moment is to copy the file to a USB drive or CD/DVD media and play the file from there (hopefully a software fix will solve this problem in Zune).

-It is recommended that you use one of the "High Profile" profiles (eg. "PD-PS3-Xbox360"), as this would ensure maximum quality.
+It is recommended that you use one of the "High Profile" profiles, as this would ensure maximum quality.
 You can always share the file with your console using TVersity, which will support High Profile encodes.

-Select the profile you want to use (eg. "PD-PS3-Xbox360") from the "Video Profiles" drop down menu.
+Select the profile you want to use from the "Video Profiles" drop down menu.

 Step 5: MeGUI: Audio Encoding Options

 Now it's time to set up the audio encoding options.
 If you've followed this guide for DVD conversion, then the demuxed audio track we selected in the D2V Creator should already be loaded in (if not, load in the .ac3 file that was created).
 If you are not converting from a DVD source, then you can either load in a separate audio file or if you edited the AviSynth script (set "audio=true"), then load in the AVS file into the "Audio Input" section (meaning both video and audio inputs are the same AVS file).
-Repeat if you want a second audio track by clicking on the "2" select option.
+If you want more than one audio track, right click on this audio aread and select "New Track".
+If you changed your mind about including an audio track, click on the "X" button to remove the audio from being included.

 MeGUI: Audio

 Now we select an audio codec to use.
 The Xbox 360 supports AAC LC (low complexity), 2 channel audio only.
-Select "ND AAC" for "Codec", "NDAAC-LC-96Kbps" as the "Audio profile".
+Select one of the "Nero AAC" profiles, such as "NDAAC-LC-96Kbps" as the "Encoder settings" option.
 Just like the video profiles, you can click on "Config" to edit the profile or create your own - as long as you ensure the "AAC-Profile" is set to "AAC-LC", and "Output Channels" is set to stereo, it should all work with the Xbox 360.
 The only setting you might want to change is the bitrate (96 Kbps should be enough for most encodings, 128 Kbps gives you near CD quality audio, and anything else above that, like 192 Kbps, is a bit of an overkill).

 MeGUI: ND AAC Config